 As Corbis takes Julie out to the desert for a repeat performance of what he did to Mark the previous night, Sam and Tom check out the abandoned Satanic church.
 Inside, Sam sees an eerie blue glow coming from a small silo-like chamber beneath the altar.
 It’s “the devil’s rain”; a large vase-like container bearing the ‘souls’ sworn to Corbis.
 Sheriff Owens makes an appearance at the church, but he is now a soulless follower of Satan as well.
 Tom dispatches him just before Corbis and his flock then return from the desert.
 Tom and Sam then quickly hide in the church with the devil’s rain vessel.
 As the Satan worshippers carry Julie to the altar, her blue eyes still intact, Corbis senses the presence of Sam and Tom, and outs them to his flock.
 Tom is captured by several robed goons just as Sam reappears, holding the devil’s rain vessel over his head, which he threatens to destroy unless Corbis frees Tom and Julie…

 Note: The “devil’s rain” vessel is a most impressive on-set special effect, especially for a low-budget horror flick.
 A careful combination of shadowy lighting and rear-projection effects make it appear as though dozens of ‘souls’ reside within the container.
-It would not be at all out of place in a high end Indiana Jones movie, which were, incidentally, also edited by “Devil’s Rain” editor Michael Kahn (more on him later…).
+It would not be at all out of place in the higher end Indiana Jones movies, which were, incidentally, also edited by “Devil’s Rain” editor Michael Kahn (more on him later…).

 Of course, the elderly Sam is all bluff and no call, as minion Mark Preston easily grabs the hefty vessel from the old doctor.
 Dutiful devil worshipper Mark then carries the vessel up to the altar but pauses as Sam calls out to him, reminding him that if he destroys the devil’s rain, he will be freed from Corbis’ damnation.
 Sam then implores the name of Mark/Martin’s 17th century wife, Aaronessa, whom Mark seems to remember.
 Corbis, now in his full-Devil face, angrily implores Mark to give him the vessel… just as Mark raises it above his head and tosses it to the floor, smashing it to bits.
 All hell then breaks loose, as the top of the church explodes, and rain pours in through the now open roof…